bowd/cljs-rails/README.md

     $ foreman start

 > Because of the way clojure works conceptually the first time you start foreman (or run ``boot dev``) it will download all dependencies and also build your project.
 This is the equivalent, in webpack world, of doing both the ``npm install`` and ``webpack build``.
-Subsequent builds will not download dpendencies and of course the dev tasks starts a watch that does hot-reloading and incremental builds (2k17).
+Subsequent builds will not download depndencies and of course the dev tasks starts a watch that does hot-reloading and incremental builds (2k17).

 Currently the bundle isn't loaded anywhere in your Rails app. you must add it to the head of your layout using the ``cljs_main_path`` helper: